Sexual harassment: National College Women Sexual Victimization Survey (NCVS) vs National Violence Against Women Survey (NVAW)

-Two of the widely used surveys, the NCVS and the NVAW can be compared to examine the strengths and weakness of each and how this impacts their results.The sample used for the National College Women Sexual Victimization Survey was made of 233 higher education institutions (194 four-year institutions and 39 two-year institutions) in the United States with 1,000 students or more.
-The sampling method used was a stratified sampling method to pick institutions and then a random sample was taken of students.
-The sample size who took the survey was 4,446 students.
+Two widely used surveys, the NCVS and the NVAW, can be compared to examine the strengths and weaknesses of each and how these impact their results.
+The sample for the National College Women Sexual Victimization Survey comprised 233 higher education institutions (194 four-year institutions and 39 two-year institutions) in the United States with 1,000 or more students.
+The sampling method used was a stratified sampling method to pick institutions, and then a random sample was taken of students.
+The sample size of students who took the survey was 4,446.
 The National Violence Against Women Survey used the same sampling method but had slightly different sample numbers.
-The title of the surveys and the survey description were different.
-The NCVS named their survey "The Extent and Nature of Sexual Victimization of College Women" and the NVAW named it "Victimization Among College Women".
+The survey title and the survey description were different.
+The NCVS named their survey "The Extent and Nature of Sexual Victimization of College Women", and the NVAW named it "Victimization Among College Women".

-The methods used were also similar, such as that both the surveys were given by professionally trained women interviewers.
-The interviews were completed using a computer assisted telephone interviewing system (CATI).
+The methods used were also similar, including the use of professionally trained women interviewers to administer both surveys.
+The interviews were conducted using a computer-assisted telephone interviewing (CATI) system.
 The average interview time was longer for the NCVS than the NVAW (25.9 minutes vs 12.7 minutes).
-They both had similar response rates, but the NVAW had a higher response rate oof 91.6% compared the NCVS rate of 85.6%.
+They both had similar response rates, but the NVAW had a higher response rate of 91.6% compared to the NCVS rate of 85.6%.

 The surveys gave the same introduction to the interview with the same wording:

 "As you may recall, the purpose of the study is to better understand the extent and nature of criminal victimization among college women.
-Regardless of whether or not you have ever personally been victimized, your answers will help us to understand and deal with the problem of victimizations at your campus and nationally."
+Regardless of whether or not you have ever personally been victimized, your answers will help us to understand and deal with the problem of victimization at your campus and nationally."

 The two surveys used different definitions of completed rape, attempted rape, and threat of rape.
 The NCVS used a broader definition of completed rape that included other instances other than just penile vaginal penetration, whereas the NVAW used a more objective and narrow definition.
-Attempted rape and threat of rape was defined by the NVAW more broadly and included the element of psychological coercion as an element of force.
+Attempted rape and threat of rape were defined by the NVAW more broadly and included the element of psychological coercion as an element of force.

-The two surveys first had the women answer the survey questions to determine if they had experienced an incident of victimization, then if they had they would fill out an incident report to determine the nature of victimization.
+The two surveys first had the women answer questions to determine whether they had experienced victimization; if they had, they would then complete an incident report to describe the nature of the victimization.

 The estimates of rape were statistically lower for the NVAW study than the estimates from the NSCVS.
 The difference in estimation is due to the use of wide definition and behaviorally specific questions used in the NSCVS.

-The differences in these methods displays the important implications of measurement methods such as the importance of the wording of questions and language used in introductions or interviews because this can influence responses.
+The differences in these methods display the important implications of measurement methods, such as the importance of the wording of questions and language used in introductions or interviews, because this can influence responses.